Thriving Together

 Bonnie2022

 Valuable for beginning & experienced meditators.
-Class includes guided & silent meditation, somatic practices for nervous system balance
+Class includes guided & silent meditation, sensory awareness practices for nervous system balance

 After practices: Optional circle for Q&A, group dialogue